1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals at all experience levels who wish to implement Dialectical Behavior Therapy (DBT) within therapeutic settings.
-The program is ideal for those specializing in clinical psychology, counseling, social work, or psychiatric care, particularly professionals with an interest or background in trauma-informed care, behavioral interventions, and staff development.
-Participants typically work in inpatient, residential, or outpatient treatment environments.
+This training is intended for mental health and allied professionals who wish to implement Dialectical Behavior Therapy (DBT) in therapeutic milieus.
+It is ideal for those specializing in clinical psychology, counseling, social work, or psychiatric care, especially professionals with expertise or interest in trauma-informed care, behavioral interventions, and staff training or development.

 • Clinical psychologists